rustamli/tasvir/README.md

 # tasvir

 Tasvir is a tool for bulk image manipulations (resize, crop, optimize and more).
 It might be useful in context of static website generation to produce thumbnails and optimized versions of the content images.
-Also tasvir might be used to produce images of different sizes for responsive websites.
+Also tasvir could be used to produce images of different sizes for responsive websites.

 ## Installation